Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Results

-The MSE and OE are two complementary measures with the objective of evaluating the quality of the reconstructed domain.
-The MSE shows the exact difference between two different distributions, while OE gives an idea of the localisation and contrast of the reconstructed details.
-The effect of the mathematical approach on the reconstruction can be observed as a deviation in MSE and OE.
-The results show that the MSE and OE give a similar pattern in evaluating the voids and the surface layer.
-The SSIM was further used as the evaluating criteria for the global structure of the reconstructed domain, complementing the noise effect in the interior structure.
+The RMSE and OE are two complementary measures with the objective of evaluating the quality of the reconstructed domain.
+The RMSE shows the exact difference between two different distributions, while OE gives an idea of the localisation and contrast of the reconstructed details.
+The effect of the {signal configurations} on the reconstruction can be observed based on the values of the metrics used in evaluating reconstruction quality, i.e., RMSE and OE.
+The results show that the RMSE and OE give a similar pattern in evaluating the voids and the surface layer, {see Table \ref{tab:compare_results}}.
+The SSIM was further used as the evaluating criteria for the global structure of the reconstructed domain, complementing the noise effect in the interior structure, {hence a lower SSIM in the low frequency case as compared to the high frequency case in Table \ref{tab:compare_results}.}

-The WRS test shows that the levels of the configurations are significantly different in the dense vs.\ sparse and regular vs.\ random for the 20 MHz case s shown in Table \ref{tab:compare_results}.
-Similarly, the MSE surface and OE void of the noise configuration also have significantly different medians for the low and high noise distributions.
-The TSVD vs.\ non-filtered levels are insignificant for all their corresponding measures.
-For the 60 MHz case, only the low vs.\ high noise distributions have significantly different medians for all their corresponding measures.
+The WRS test shows that the configuration levels, i.e., dense vs.\ sparse and regular vs.\ random are significantly different for the 20 MHz case as shown in Table \ref{tab:compare_results}.
+The point selection is significant for all the measures in the low frequency case and significant for 4 out of 5 measures in the high frequency system.
+Similarly, when evaluating the noise level configurations, the RMSE for the surface and OE for the void also have significantly different medians for the low and high noise configurations.
+The TSVD vs.\ unfiltered levels are insignificant for all their corresponding measures.
+For the 60 MHz case, only the low vs.\ high noise configurations have significantly different medians for all their corresponding measures.